First, please make sure you read and understand our Terms and Conditions (included in this letter as well, see below).

 Finishing off the inside

-Oil: there are many different type of oils to treat and seal timber.
-One of the cheapest and easiest option is linseed oil(we suggest to use the anti-mould option), you can buy it at your nearest hardware store.
+- Oil: there are many different types of oils to treat and seal timber.
+One of the cheapest and easiest option is linseed oil(I suggest using the anti-mould option), that you can buy in your nearest hardware store.
 The tung oil absorbs to the timber the best, it is more expensive and harder to source.
 Pour the oil through the instrument into a bucket, and make sure the inside is sealed properly – you can repeat the process to make sure there is a sufficient coverage.
 When you finished, leave the didgeridoo in vertical position to let the excess oil out.
 If you use your didgeridoo often, I recommend oil it every second year or so.

 While you are getting used to your new didgeridoo, here are a few tips to keep in your mind